jbush001/NyuziProcessor/software/apps/doom/README.md

 * in i_video.c, added code to copy the screen to the framebuffer, expanding from an 8 bit paletted format to the 32 bit per pixel framebuffer format.
 * in i_video.c, read from a virtual keyboard device for input.
-* W_CheckNumForName assumed support for unaligned accesses.
-Changed to use memcmp.
+* Fixed a number of places that assumed unaligned accesses were supported.
 * Code from i_net and i_sound removed, as there is no hardware support for them.